wordplaydev/wordplay/LANGUAGE.md

 ```

 We'll discuss more on the differences between those to function evaluations later; for now just know that they're equivalent.

+⊤ is only equal to itself; ⊥ is only equal to itself.

 ### Numbers